vimalmenon/backend.completeautomate/README.md

       - [ ] Check if the video is gone thought the process
       - [ ] Test all the prompts once done
       - [ ] Set up image generation
-      - [ ] Standardize the image generation
-      - [ ] Make the image generation more generic to be used
       - [ ] Put all the generated image prompt to review
       - [ ] Workflow improvement
         - [ ] Ability to run the agent tasks in parallel